-Thanks to franchises like James Bond, an air of glamour and mystery surrounds the British intelligence services (cue music).
+Thanks to franchises like James Bond, an air of glamour and mystery surrounds the MI5 and the secret services (cue music).

-The reality, however, is very different from Fleming’s fiction.
+The reality, however, is very different from Ian Fleming’s fiction.

 Take it from one who knows

-There are a lot of lessons businesses can learn from the secret services, according to former MI5 Director General, Dame Stella Rimington, who spoke on leadership at Microsoft’s recent Future Decoded event.
+There are a lot of lessons businesses can learn from the secret services, according to former MI5 Director General, Dame Stella Rimington.
+She spoke on leadership at Microsoft’s 2014 Future Decoded event.

-Instead of the steely figurehead one expected to see, the calm and measured Dame Stella was human and compassionate: characteristics she believes are central to what makes a great leader.
+Instead of the steely figurehead one expected to see, the calm and measured Dame Stella was human and compassionate.
+Indeed these are characteristics she says are central to being a great leader.

 A little case history